 The rest of the cast includes Ken Chang (The Lost Tomb), Zhang Bin Bin (Just One Smile is Very Alluring), Maggie Huang, Zhu Xu Dan (Hua Xin Shi), Dai Si and An Yue Xi (Whirlwind Girl 2).

-As is the fate of popular novel adaptations, there was much speculation over casting and here is one of the hopefuls from 2014 pairing Wallace Huo and Tang Yan.
+As is the fate of popular novel adaptations, there was much speculation over casting and below are one of the fan favorites from 2014 pairing Wallace Huo with Tiffany Tang Yan.

 The story revolves around Bai Qian, a fox from Qing Qiu who possesses an ethereal beauty unmatched in all the realms while Yue Hua is the Crown Prince of the heavenly realm.
 They meet and fall in love unaware of each other's identities and it leads to a world of heartaches.